 Powershell Tip : Parsing HTML from a local File or a String

-If you are familiar with Invoke-WebRequest cmdlet then you must be aware that you get a parsed HTML from the requested Web URL.
-DOM structure of this Parsed HTML could be utilized to get access to HTML elements of the web page, like in the below animation –
+If you are familiar with PowerShell Invoke-WebRequest cmdlet then you must be aware that you get a parsed HTML from the requested Web URL.
+DOM structure of the web page is utilized to get access to HTML elements of the web page or Parsing HTML, like in the below animation –

 What if we have HTML files are locally present on your machine or HTML content in form of string?
 Do we have any mechanism in place to Parse the local file/string?

 Well the answer is – yes we can! 🙂

 Instantiate HTML document class object like in below animation and parse the HTML content as a string to access the HTML Elements.

 Similarly we can parse HTML document from a local HTML file

 Even the parsed HTML from Invoke-Webrequest has the type HTML Document Class